PawelCzerwonka/dockertwoservices/README.md

 # To attach and debug shutting down db
-docker attach container_name
+docker attach twoservices
 ctrl+p,ctrl+q to exit
-# To gracefully shutdown database in the container
+# To gracefully shutdown database in the container (from second terminal)
 docker stop twoservices -t 100

 # Start
 docker start twoservices

 # To log into container
-rm -f /root/.ssh/known_hosts
 ssh postgres@localhost -p 5022
 ps -ef
 psql